-The mortgage market has been exceptionally busy in recent weeks, with buyers keen to take advantage of the current Stamp Duty holiday.
+The mortgage market has been exceptionally busy in recent weeks, with buyers keen to take advantage of the current Stamp Duty holiday, which finishes on March 31 2021.
 Even if you’ve got no plans to move, it’s still worth reviewing your mortgage, especially if you’re looking to reduce your outgoings.

 Here are four good reasons why you should consider remortgaging right now.
 Remember always to check first that there aren’t any hefty redemption penalties or early repayment charges to pay before you leave your existing deal.

 Why now is a great time to remortgage

 Reason one: Remortgaging could save you hundreds – if not thousands - of pounds a year